 Jones-Onslow’s goal is to provide safe, reliable and economical electric service to our customers.
 To do this, we must manage the growth of certain vegetation that could interfere with providing you reliable service.

-Maintenance is performed on a regular cycle and is conducted throughout the year.
-When herbicides are used, applicators use small amounts of Garlon 3A with Milestone.
+Maintenance is performed on a regular basis and is conducted throughout the year.
+When herbicides are used, applicators use small amounts of Roundup Custom, Polaris, and Method.
 Both of these products have been tested and approved for this use by the Environmental Protection Agency (EPA).